Deep Dynamic Boosted Forest: Proposed method

-At each iteration during training, the division of $D^{d}$ as $\{D^{d}_{e}, D^{d}_{h}\}$, might not be ideal in terms of validation accuracy.
-We propose to use the prediction accuracy on the training data $D^{d}$ as the validation accuracy (which can be generated using k-fold cross-validation as mentioned in Stacking \cite{wolpert1992stacked, breiman1996stacked}), to judge the quality of the division and annul the division or terminate training if rules are triggered.
-We propose two smart iteration rules as follows. \begin{enumerate} \item If the validation accuracy decreases for \textit{N} consecutive times (five by default), apply early termination. \item If the validation accuracy of easy examples $D^{e}$ is lower than that of the whole training data $D^{d}$, render this division invalid and continue to train the model on $D^{d}$ in the next iteration. \end{enumerate}
+At each iteration during training, the division of $\mathcal{D}^d$ as $\left\{\mathcal{D}{_e^d}, \mathcal{D}{_h^d}\right\}$, might not be ideal in terms of validation accuracy.
+We propose to use the prediction accuracy on the training data $\mathcal{D}^d$ as the validation accuracy (which can be generated using k-fold cross-validation as mentioned in Stacking \cite{breiman1996stacked,wolpert1992stacked}, to judge the quality of the division and annul the division or terminate training if rules are triggered.
+We propose two smart iteration rules as follows. \begin{list}{\labelitemi}{\leftmargin=1em} \item If the validation accuracy decreases for $N$ consecutive times (five by default), apply early termination. \item If the validation accuracy of easy examples $\mathcal{D}^e$ is lower than that of the whole training data $\mathcal{D}^d$, render this division invalid and continue to train on $\mathcal{D}^d$ in the next iteration. \end{list}